Ilopango International Airport: History

 On 27 April 1964, more than 5,000 spectators were present when Pan Am Flight 503 operated by a Boeing 707-321B landed at Ilopango International Airport.
 It was the first jet airliner to land at Ilopango International Airport.

 Ilopango was one of the largest and busiest airports in Central America.
 During the civil war, due to its location, it was targeted for bombing by guerrillas.
 It ended its international service in January 1980, with the construction of the larger, more modern Comalapa International Airport.
 It played a role in the Iran-Contra affair when it was used by the Reagan administration's dummy corporations to fly funding and arms to the Contra rebels in the Nicaraguan Civil War.
 Currently, there is a plan involving modernization and enlargement of the airport to accommodate modern aircraft.
 In 2001, the administration of the airport passed from the military to the Comisión Ejecutiva Portuaria Autónoma (CEPA), which is in charge of planning the modernization project.

+In 2026, the airport was host to a covert Central Intelligence Agency affiliated Cessna Citation Longitude under the callsign FENIX 701, that the The Washington Post identified as being related to a series of attacks on fishing boats operating near the Galápagos Islands.